Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Introduction

-The rest of the paper is organized as follows.
-Section~\ref{Sec:Model} analyzes in the frequency domain the feedback interactions when the semi-infinite waveguide is coupled with two isolated excited two-level atoms, especially how the chiral couplings and delays caused by the locations of atoms influence the performance of the feedback network.
-Section~\ref{Sec:position} presents the analysis in the spatial domain and clarifies that how the single photon wave packet propagates in the two-atom network mediated by a waveguide.
-Section~\ref{Sec:conclusion} concludes this paper.
+\begin{sloppypar} The rest of the paper is organized as follows.
+Section~\ref{Sec:Model} analyzes in the frequency domain on the coherent feedback dynamics where a semi-infinite waveguide is coupled to two initially excited two-level atoms, especially on how the chiral couplings and time delays induced by atoms' positions can influence the performance of the coherent feedback network.
+Section~\ref{Sec:position} presents the analysis in the spatial domain and demonstrates how a single-photon wave packet propagates in the two-atom network mediated by a waveguide.
+Section~\ref{Sec:conclusion} concludes this paper. \end{sloppypar}

-\emph{Notation.} The reduced Planck constant $\hbar$, velocity of the light field $c$ and the group velocity for the propagating photon wave packets $v_g$ are samely set to be $1$ in this paper.
+\emph{Notation.} The reduced Planck constant $\hbar$, the velocity of the light field $c$ and the group velocity of the propagating photonic wave packets $v_g$ are set to $1$ in this paper.